johnsaurabh/johnsaurabh/README.md

 ---

-Software engineer building Backend systems.
-MEng Cybersecurity at the University of Maryland.
-My work sits at the intersection of application Development, Backend Systems, and LLM-driven automation, building systems that are both capable and defensible from first principles.

-I've built kernel-level rootkits to understand evasion at the syscall level, designed multi-layer security platforms in Python, implemented end-to-end encrypted communication stacks for automotive ADAS systems, and architected AI pipelines that process hundreds of sources into actionable intelligence daily.
+Software Engineer specializing in distributed systems, database internals, and backend infrastructure in C++.
+Built a Raft-based distributed key-value store, an LSM-tree storage engine with MVCC, and a Kafka-style message queue from scratch.
+MEng Cybersecurity, University of Maryland.
+I build systems from first principles.

 **Current focus:** [Meridian](https://app.johnsaurabh.com), a multi-agent intelligence system that filters signal from high-volume information streams and delivers what actually matters, when it matters.